 Appointments and Affiliations

-Director and Professor, Paul G. Allen School of Computer Science & Engineering
+Director, Professor, and Bill & Melinda Gates Chair, Paul G. Allen School of Computer Science & Engineering.

 - Co-editor in chief for PVLDB vol 13 (a.k.a.
 PC co-chair for VLDB'20).

 - General chair for SOCC 2019.